 No. Transferring pensions between providers does not use up your annual allowance.
 Transfers are pension-to-pension movements, not new contributions, so they do not count towards the £60,000 annual allowance for 2025/26.

-The 2026 Pensions Dashboard
+The Pensions Dashboard — Deadline 31 October 2026

 Frequently Asked Questions